seancorfield/dot-clojure/README.md

 If both Reveal and Rebel Readline are present on the classpath, it starts both of them, using Rebel Readline for the primary REPL, with everything input there appearing in Reveal.
 In addition, everything `tap>`'d will be displayed inside Reveal.

-If the `dev.clj` starts Reveal, it also `tap>`'s a Reveal view into it, which you can activate by right-clicking and selecting the `view` option (instead of right-click, you can press `space` which the name of the view -- `right-click > view` -- is highlighted).
+If the `dev.clj` starts Reveal, it also `tap>`'s a Reveal view into it, which you can activate by right-clicking and selecting the `view` option (instead of right-click, you can press `space` when the name of the view -- `right-click > view` -- is highlighted).

 This view provides a number of features that apply automatically to anything that is `tap>`'d -- the view automatically updates each time a new value is submitted.